gos-qs/python-guide/python-installation.md

 pip install --upgrade pip==X.Y
 ```

 Before installing packages, we need to set up a Virtual Environment.
-All this really is is a folder that is seperate to you global installs, and when you run python commands instead of searching the global packages it searches only in this folder.
-This means that you can install specific versions of programs in one VEnv without affecting the build of other VEnvs.
+All this really is is a folder that is separate to you global installs, and when you run python commands instead of searching the global packages it searches only in this folder.
+This means that you can install specific versions of programs in one V-Env without affecting the build of other V-Envs.
 Most of these are the same, but one of the most common is called venv and comes with python.

 You can create a venv called 'my_venv' by issuing the command in CMD: